 I’m right here in it with you and I’m not going anywhere.

-I love you and we’ll get you through this.
+I love you.
+We’ll get you through the hard times.

 I know it doesn’t seem possible to you right now.